erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

  * 	then logical *and*
  *	then logical *or*
  *	then assignment of values (normal and shorthand)
- * 	and last comma separated statements
+ * 	and finally comma separated statements

 ##### Control structures
 ###### If .. else